sanjibm/docker-nginx-server/README.md

 The entry point of your application must be named as **run.py**.
 Moreover, the instance in that file must be called **api**.
 Also, by default the worker class used is Gevent.

 You can include a custom Gunicorn configuration file into your application.
-By default the configuration file must be name as **gunicorn.config.py**
+By default the configuration file must be named as **gunicorn.config.py**

 ## Dockerfile example